Who manages Yellowstone bison?

 No. The safety of people and animals is our top priority at Stephens Creek.
 The Humane Society has evaluated the operation twice, and each time we've adopted their recommendations.
 During 2020, we received expert training and worked to improve low-stress handling of bison during handling and processing.
 Two old photos are often used to falsely depict our handling practices at Stephens Creek.
 One shows a bison being held with a nose ring during brucellosis testing, a practice we haven’t used in many years (we now have a hydraulic chute that holds the animals relatively still during testing).
 The second shows a bison being carried by a front-end loader: a photo that was taken outside the park, most likely after a bison was shot by a hunter or hit by a car.
 Adult bison can be very large and heavy and often times require heavy equipment to move carcasses from vehicle accident scenes.
 For a detailed view of the capture and shipment process, take a video tour of the Stephens Creek facility or browse photos in our Stephens Creek album on Flickr.

 Does culling put the population at risk?

 No. Yellowstone’s bison population has grown steadily over the last 45 years: from 500 animals in 1970 to 4,680 in 2020.
 Along with elk, bison are the most numerous large mammals in Yellowstone, and periodic culling will not alter that fact.
 The sizes of most wild ungulate populations in North America are limited by hunting and/or captures and removals.

 Are you catering to the livestock industry?

-We are legally obligated to follow the directives of the the IBMP.
+We are legally obligated to follow the directives of the IBMP.
 Each member of the IBMP has a different perspective on the conservation of wild bison, so conflict resolution is an integral part of the management strategy.
-We would like to reduce the need for capture and shipment to slaughter, but that would require changing the current bison management plan and agreement from all members of the IBMP.
+We would like to reduce the shipment of bison to slaughter and have implemented the Bison Conservation Transfer Program to reduce numbers slaughtered.